jpreese/CSharpUnitTestingBestPractices/README.md

 Assert.True(fakeOrder.Validated);
 ```

-In this case, we are checking a property on the Fake (asserting against it), so in the above code snippet the `fakeOrder` is a Mock.
+In this case, we are checking a property on the Fake (asserting against it), so in the above code snippet, the `fakeOrder` is a Mock.

 **It's important to get this terminology correct.
 If you call your stubs "mocks", other developers are going to make false assumptions about your intent.**

 The main thing to remember about mocks versus stubs is that mocks are just like stubs, but you assert against the mock object, whereas you do not assert against a stub.
-Which means that only mocks can break your tests, not stubs.

 ## Best Practices
 1. [Arranging Your Tests](#arranging-your-tests)